 The goal is that these answers will benefit the public, the scientific community and the World Cancer Research Fund network.

 Want to read about the CUP Global Strategy in more detail?

 Want to use or cite CUP Global externally in presentations or printed publications?

 The Global Cancer Update Programme was originally established as the Continuous Update Project (CUP) to answer the critical question of how diet, nutrition and physical activity impact cancer risk.

-The CUP was behind the development of our groundbreaking First and Second Expert Reports – published in 1997 and 2007 respectively – which were the first ever comprehensive analyses of the research on diet, nutrition, physical activity and cancer.
-They identified many specific foods (such as processed meat) and elements of the human diet (such as alcohol) that increase or decrease the risk of one or more cancer types.
+The CUP was behind the development of our groundbreaking Third Expert Report – published in 2018.
+The report identified many specific foods (such as processed meat) and elements of the human diet (such as alcohol) that increase or decrease the risk of one or more cancer types.